THE ENERGY BAR ASSOCIATION

 The Journal often has been cited by federal and state courts and agencies, law review articles and journals, energy industry speakers and the FERC.
 The Journal maintains a list of court opinions and other published legal materials citing articles appearing in the Journal.

 The Journal publishes articles of varying length that provide a full consideration of the issues and opposing viewpoints.
 All draft submissions must contain a synopsis, table of contents, and brief biographical statement about the author(s).
 Style and form of citations must be in conformity with the "Blue Book," as well as the Energy Law Journal STYLE MANUAL posted on the Energy Law Journal website.
+Articles are selected for publication solely by the Editor-in-Chief in consultation with the Executive Editor.
+At the request of FERC's Office of Government Ethics, FERC employees may serve on the editorial board, but will not be involved in review of articles relating to FERC's authority or FERC's regulatory policies.
+Articles published in the Journal reflect the views of the authors and not the views of any of the Journal's professional or student editors.

 All submissions should be sent to HARVEY L. REITER, EDITOR-IN-CHIEF.
 Because the Journal is a peer-reviewed publication, we do not accept proposed articles solely-authored by law students.
 If you have questions about submissions, you can contact Mr. Reiter at 202.